SAP/openui5-docs/docs/Create_an_index.html_File_f7cbafc.md

 A minimalistic `index.html` file is needed to test the project configuration.
 This file contains the OpenUI5 bootstrap and an `sap.m.Text` control that displays the text "**OpenUI5 is loaded successfully!**".

+> Note:
+> SAP Web IDE will no longer available via SAP Cloud Platform trial accounts as of late 2020.
+From then on, the documentation in this section will only be valid if you have access to SAP Web IDE through a productive SAP Cloud Platform account.
+Please consider SAP Business Application Studio as an alternative.
+See [App Development Using SAP Business Application Studio](App_Development_Using_SAP_Business_Application_Studio_6bbad66.md).
+>
+>

 1. Choose the *New Folder* icon in the header toolbar and enter `src` as the folder name.
 2. Select the newly created folder and create a new `index.html` file inside it by choosing the *New File* icon.
 3. Paste the following code in the newly created `index.html` file and select *Save*: